steeb-k/imaging-utility/README.md

 - When mounting an image via DevIo/Proxy (AIM/ImDisk), Windows enforces NTFS ACLs from the captured volume.
 To access folders you normally can’t (even as admin), either:
   - Use the userspace tools here (ntfs-extract / ntfs-serve) which bypass ACLs by reading the filesystem structures directly, or
   - Use tools that leverage SeBackupPrivilege (e.g., robocopy /B) on the mounted volume.
-- WebDAV mapping (ntfs-webdav) provides an Explorer-friendly, read-only view that bypasses ACLs.
+- WebDAV mapping (ntfs-webdav, fat-webdav, exfat-webdav, mount-webdav) provides an Explorer-friendly, read-only view that bypasses ACLs.
 Requires the WebClient service.
 For large bulk copies, direct extraction may be faster.
+- The mount-webdav command automatically handles elevation separation: WebDAV server runs as Administrator, drive mapping runs as current user for proper Windows Explorer visibility.
+- Image format v3 includes filesystem metadata for automatic detection during mounting.
+Single-partition images created with this version will automatically detect filesystem type.

 Plain progress mode
 - When standard output is redirected or the environment variable IMAGINGUTILITY_PLAIN=1 is set, progress is printed as parse-friendly lines: